 A fourth generation Arab American of Lebanese and Palestinian descent, Laila was born and raised in Northern Virginia.
 She currently serves as UNRWA USA's Director of Communications.
 Prior to joining the dream team, Laila worked at the American-Arab Anti-Discrimination Committee (ADC).
 Both positions illustrate Laila’s passions: humanitarian concern for the people of Palestine and the fight for social justice.

 Laila loves connecting people, ideas, things, to one another for a worthy cause!
-She holds a BA in Global Affairs (concentrated in the Middle East and North Africa) and a minor in music from George Mason University.
+She holds a BA in Global Affairs (concentrated in the Middle East and North Africa) and a minor in Music (piano) from George Mason University.